An Iconic Vintage Sofa Gets a Makeover

 Evie and her husband had been searching for the perfect sofa to create an inviting seating area in the large front hall space of their home.
 As lovers of great design, they had long been drawn to the clean, timeless designs of mid century masters like Edward Wormley and Ludwig Mies van der Rohe.
 Aside from the provenance of iconic pieces, they're drawn to the sense of history and soulfulness that vintage pieces lend their new, modern home.

 During a late night web-surfing session, Evie stumbled upon a gem; an Edward Wormely Gondola sofa that was not only the perfect size (slightly smaller than the standard 110" Gondola sofa) but also in her ideal condition–meaning it had not been touched in years.
-Because it had yet to be revitalized, the price was reasonable AND Evie could redesign it to perfectly suit her aesthetic.
+Because the sofa had yet to be restored, the price was reasonable AND Evie could redesign it to perfectly suit her aesthetic.
 Parfait!

 To show off the Gondola's gorgeous curves, they chose to outline the frame and seat cushion in a chic navy leather welt (piping) from Samuel & Sons.
 Through the reupholstery process, they maintained the original button layout and opted to cover the buttons in the Holly Hunt fabric (rather than navy leather) to keep the focus on the lines of the sofa while honoring its original design.

 Adding a contrast welt (piping) is a great way to draw attention to the lines of a piece.
 The contrast can be bold, like Evie's dark welt with light fabric, or it can be subtle, like tone-on-tone fabrics with very different textures (our favorite is a silky welt with a richly textured fabric).

 When an upholstered piece has not been revitalized in 15+ years, it's prudent to upgrade the cushion inserts when reupholstering.
 While new foam increases the price tag, you certainly don't want the foam to wear out before the new fabric!